CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 ## Puhti web interface beta updated to release 10

 * A new [MATLAB app](../../../computing/webinterface/matlab/) has been added.
+* Blender has been added to the [Accelerated Visualization app](../../../computing/webinterface/accelerated-visualization).
 * Improved form validation messages.
 * Improved Jupyter app launch form.
 * pytorch module now launches correctly in Jupyter app.